 But you can DIY a barbecue pit for $250 or even less, depending on your material source and the size that you want to build.
 This particular project makes use of steel plates, which a lot of us would probably have to buy.

 Another nice thing about this kind of cooker is that it is portable.
-Since they are simply cinder blocks dry-stacked together, you can transport them using your pickup or trailer and cook barbecue with it anywhere you want.
+Since they are simply cinder blocks dry-stacked together, you can transport them using your pickup or trailer and cook barbecue with them anywhere you want.
 Of course, you can make it a permanent cooker in your backyard, too.

 With this DIY cinder block BBQ smoker, you can cook brisket, pulled pork, smoked sausages, and ribs enough for the whole neighborhood! 😉

 Oh — we forgot to tell you it just takes around an hour to make it!
 Excited about your next project?

 - 48 Cinder Blocks